Skip to main content

 Tools for building your KPI dashboard

-Many platforms let you visualize and analyze KPIs in real time.
-Tableau, Power BI, and Google Data Studio offer advanced solutions for creating customized dashboards.
-HubSpot integrates KPI tracking for sales and marketing directly, with dynamic reports on conversions, pipeline, and campaign performance.
-These tools make it easy to integrate, update, and analyze data, allowing companies to quickly adjust strategies for optimal performance.
+Tableau, Power BI, and Google Data Studio all offer solid options for building customized dashboards.
+HubSpot integrates KPI tracking for sales and marketing directly, with dynamic reports covering conversions, pipeline health, and campaign performance.
+These tools make it straightforward to pull in, refresh, and analyze data so teams can adjust quickly rather than waiting for end-of-month reporting.

 Examples of dashboards used by B2B companies

-Rodz recommends tracking precise indicators to steer signal-based prospecting:
+Rodz recommends tracking these indicators to steer signal-based prospecting:

-• Positive response rate (not open rate, which is skewed by tracking pixels and security filters)
+• Positive response rate (not open rate, which gets skewed by tracking pixels and security filters)

-• Signal-to-contact delay: must stay under 48 hours to maximize relevance
+• Signal-to-contact delay: must stay under 48 hours to preserve the signal’s value

 • Meetings per signal: target of 4x the standard meeting conversion rate